Hunting success: Environmental influences

 Conditions in the environment have an influence on a predator's ability to detect prey and vice versa.
 A primary mechanism is the limiting of foraging time obtained by mobile predators due to the risk of unfavourable conditions.
-The importance of predators on community functioning in gentle environments, an affect which reduces in stressful situations.
+The importance of predators on community functioning in gentle environments, an effect which reduces in stressful situations.
 Hydrodynamic stress associated with waves decreases the predator's success, as these conditions restrict predator mobility and foraging activity.
 Environmental conditions may impair a predator's ability to find or consume prey.
 For instance, green crab predation drastically decreased in the vicinity of the Damariscotta River with high flow celerities, though they were found at greater densities in high flow rates.
 Similar incidents happened when fish, insects and copepods exhibited much lower foraging success in more rapid flows.
 As a result, environmental conditions can influence predators by reducing their ability to find or handle prey.
 Behavioural research shows that environmental conditions like hydrodynamics can have a big effect in systems where predators rely on chemical cues to find their prey.